-We need a continual provision from the Lord through all twenty-four hours of each day.
-If we make Him our priority in life, all of our needs will be provided for.
-God steps in and makes a way for us, comforting us in our grief, healing our diseases, and keeping us safe during times of trouble.
-He brings us serenity and peace even as we are surrounded by strife.
+These names declare that God will step in and make a way for us, comforting us in our grief, healing our diseases, and keeping us safe during times of trouble.
+He brings us serenity and peace even when we are surrounded by strife.
 He is the Good Shepherd, leading us successfully through the afflictions and challenges that face us each day.

-God’s name is something he tells us we should hold in deep respect and use only in ways of reverence.
-We are not to abuse it, as is so often done in our culture, which commonly uses it as an expression to add emphasis or emotion.
-Even believers that can quickly forget the divine attributes of God, and carelessly use His holy name in disrespectful ways.
+God’s name is something to deeply respect and use only in reverence.
+We are not to abuse it, as is so often done in our culture, which commonly uses it as an expression to add emphasis.
+Even believers can quickly forget the divine attributes of God, and carelessly use His holy name in disrespectful ways.

 Do I find myself misusing the name of God as I speak?
-In what ways do I do this?
-How can I begin to clean up my act in this area?
+If so, how can I begin to clean up my act in this area?

-If we are constantly surrounded by inappropriate language, it seems normal and becomes more difficult to resist using it ourselves.
+If we are constantly surrounded by inappropriate language, it can seem normal and become more difficult to resist using it ourselves.
 Who do I hang around with that constantly uses coarse language?
-What TV shows or movies do I enjoy watching that frequently abuse the name of God?
-What can I do, and how should I respond to make it easier for me to obey this commandment?
+What TV shows or movies do I watch that frequently abuse the name of God?
+How should I respond to make it easier for me to obey His commandment?

-Spend some time meditating upon some of the Names of God in the Old Testament, given in the text above.
-Which of these Names resonates the most with you at this moment of your life?
+Which of the additional Names of God given in the text above resonate with you at this moment of your life?
 If you are led, call upon the name of the Lord using this holy name, and meditate upon His presence with now with you.